-French food culture runs deeper than croissants and steak frites, and picking the right place to stay can make or break a culinary adventure in Paris.
-Culture Trip experts have curated these hotels and hostels so you won’t just discover classic brasseries and tourist haunts, but neighbourhood neo-bistros, traditional traiteurs and no-frills Michelin-star restaurants.
+French food culture runs deeper than croissants and steak frites.
+We have curated these hotels in Paris so that you won’t just discover classic brasseries and tourist haunts but also neighbourhood neo-bistros, traditional traiteurs (takeaway establishments) and no-frills Michelin-star restaurants.
 Here’s our pick of the best – bookable with Culture Trip.

-Great neighbourhoods for dining in Paris are no longer just inside the périphérique ring road that surrounds the centre of the city.
-The newest hotspot to discover in the suburbs is Saint-Ouen, where you can visit the city’s famous flea market Les Puces before settling in at the Parisian outpost of the Brooklyn-born MOB group.
-Opened in 2017, this super-cool, affordable hotel does on-site dining with a difference – and a conscience.
+Great neighbourhoods for dining in Paris are no longer just inside the Boulevard Périphérique that surrounds the city centre.
+Head to Saint-Ouen in the suburbs, where you can visit the famous Marché aux Puces (flea market) before settling into the Parisian outpost of Brooklyn-born Mob group.
+This super-cool, affordable hotel does on-site dining with a difference – and a conscience.
 Ingredients for the veg-centric menu (still a rarity in France) are sourced locally and from organic co-ops wherever possible.
-In summer it’s worth staying for their outdoor barbecues alone.
+In summer, it’s worth staying for its outdoor barbecues alone.

 Looking for serious cocktails and fine dining?
-Head for Parisian pied-à-terre Amastan, just off the Champs-Elysées.
+Head for Parisian pied-à-terre Amastan, just off the Champs-Élysées.
 Once you’ve sipped a cherry-infused gin and tonic in the hotel’s celebrated cocktail bar, Anouk, head out in search of culinary enlightenment.
-Five Michelin-starred restaurants are within a ten-minute walk; try L’Arôme, where Thomas Boullault’s tasting menus famously feature wild turbot in a coffee sauce.
+Five Michelin-star restaurants are within a 10-minute walk; try L’Arôme, where Thomas Boullault’s tasting menus famously feature wild turbot in a coffee sauce.
 For something a little more relaxed, nearby bar-restaurant Le Mermoz was one of the first places to bring natural wine and small plates to this side of Paris.

-Run by the Experimental Group (hospitality royalty who’re also behind Covent Garden London’s La Compagnie Des Vins Surnaturels) this uber-central townhouse hotel celebrates French style with Italian passion.
+Run by the Experimental Group (hospitality royalty that’s also behind La Compagnie des Vins Surnaturels in London), this uber-central townhouse hotel celebrates French style with Italian passion.
 Chef Giovanni Passerini heads up the Grand Restaurant, where his spin on Franco-Italian country cooking runs the gamut from beef tartare with smoked ricotta to linguini with calamari.
 There are also two superb cocktail bars on-site: the whimsical Shell and the Shed, a summer-only rooftop spot.
 If you need even more marvellous mixology, Le Syndicat, officially one of the World’s 50 Best Bars, is just around the corner.

 Few hostels have a rooftop with Sacré-Cœur views so spectacular it gets booked out for private events, but Generator doesn’t fit the budget-travel mould.
-Rooftop rosé at apéro hour aside, this flash-packing option is a budget-conscious foodie’s dream.
-A short stroll to the Canal Saint-Martin takes you to cult bakeries Du Pain et des Idées and Boulangerie Utopie for flaky croissants, followed by rustic lunch dishes at Le Verre Volé’s Formica tables.
-Head in the other direction for superb pho, dim sum and Korean hotpot around Belleville’s Chinatown.
+Rooftop rosé at apéro hour aside, this flashpacking option is a budget-conscious foodie’s dream.
+Take a short stroll to the Canal Saint-Martin to visit cult bakeries Du Pain et des Idées and Boulangerie Utopie for flaky croissants, followed by rustic lunch dishes at Le Verre Volé’s Formica tables.
+Walk in the other direction for superb pho, dim sum and Korean hotpot around Belleville’s Chinatown.

 Another creation from the ever-inventive Experimental Group, this classy boutique hotel has some serious pedigree.
 If you can bear to leave the Dorothée Meilichzon-designed rooms, a negroni in the ground-floor cocktail bar is the perfect way to start an evening exploring Pigalle’s restaurant scene.
-In the past few years some of the city’s most exciting spots have opened here: budget-friendly brasserie Bouillon Pigalle and too-cool-for-school Italian trattoria Pink Mamma among them.
-Alternatively, see if you can score a table at the group’s latest smash-hit, Israeli restaurant Balagan, a 25-minute walk away.
+In the past few years, some of the most exciting places in the city have opened here, with the budget-friendly brasserie Bouillon Pigalle and too-cool-for-school Italian trattoria Pink Mamma among them.
+Alternatively, see if you can score a table at the smash-hit Israeli restaurant Balagan, a 25-minute walk away.

 If your idea of a foodie pilgrimage is following in the footsteps of Andy Warhol, David Bowie and Mick Jagger, book into Les Bains.
-This epicentre of the ’80s club scene was reborn a few years ago as an uber-glitzy club and hotel.
-In the sultry, softly lit restaurant Roxo, chef Bruno Grossi (who’s worked with Marcus Wareing and Guy Savoy) devises sharing plates perfect for see-and-be-seen snacking: perhaps broccolini with ponzu dressing, tuna tataki or quail with baba ganoush.
-Fittingly, given the past clientele’s predilections, you can even order breakfast until 6pm.
-Although there’s no better way to shake off a hangover than crêpes at the nearby Marché des Enfants Rouges – the heart of the food scene in the hip Marais area.
+This epicentre of the ’80s club scene was reborn as an uber-glitzy club and hotel.
+In the sultry Brazilian restaurant Roxo, chef Bruno Grossi (who has worked with Marcus Wareing and Guy Savoy) devises sharing plates perfect for see-and-be-seen snacking – perhaps broccolini with ponzu dressing, tuna tataki or quail with baba ganoush.
+After a night out, there’s no better way to shake off a hangover than with crêpes at the nearby Marché des Enfants Rouges – the heart of the food scene in the hip Marais area.